denyzhirkov/public/help/access/databases.md

 ### Querying a database

-When the database connection is set, you can start querying the database.
-You can get all data or the first 100 rows from a table or use built-in tools to create more sophisticated queries.
+When the database connection is set, you can start querying the database. <<!--You can get all data or the first 100 rows from a table or use built-in tools to create more sophisticated queries.-->

 Click the table and use the following actions from (1) the table context menu, (2) the **Action** tab of the **Property pane**, or (3) the table drop-down menu